 In December 2014, the Board of Directors adopted and the shareholders approved Relmada's 2014 Stock Option and Equity Incentive Plan, as amended (the "Plan"), which allows for the granting of common stock awards, stock appreciation rights, and incentive and nonqualified stock options to purchase shares of the Company's common stock to designated employees, non-employee directors, and consultants and advisors.
 The Plan allows for the granting of 1,611,769 options or stock awards.
 In August 2015, the board approved an amendment to the Plan.
 Among other things, the Plan Amendment updates the definition of "change of control" and provides for accelerated vesting of all awards granted under the plan in the event of a change of control of the Company.
-At September 30, 2016, no stock appreciation rights have been issued.
+In January 2017, the stockholders approved an increase of 2,500,000 shares authorized to be issued under the Plan, raising the total shares allowed under the Plan to 4,111,769.
+At March 31, 2017, no stock appreciation rights have been issued.
 Stock options are exercisable generally for a period of 10 years from the date of grant and generally vest over four years.
-As of September 30, 2016, 963,162 shares were available for future grants under the Plan.
+As of March 31, 2017, 3,509,172 shares were available for future grants under the Plan.